Coastal Management Program:

 The community survey is now closed.
 If you wish to get in touch with the project team, please use the web form at the bottom of this page.

-The project is equally funded by the Office of Environment and Heritage (OEH) and NSC.
+The project is equally funded by the Department of Planning, Industry and Environment (DPIE) and NVC.
 The preparation of the CMP will be in accordance with the NSW Coastal Management Act 2016 and the five stages of NSW guidelines for coastal management, the Coastal Management Manual.
 The manual outlines the mandatory requirements and provides guidance on the preparation, development, adoption and content of the CMP.
 The development of the CMP is a comprehensive process requiring detailed review and analysis as well as an extensive community consultation process.

 The coastline and estuaries are many things to many people.
 The beaches and estuaries are of significant cultural value for Aboriginal people and provide a place to continue traditional cultural practices.
 The scenic waterways and picturesque surrounds are used extensively for recreational activities and are of great importance to the local community and visitors alike, contributing to tourism and the local economy.
 The working waterway of the Nambucca River supports oyster aquaculture and commercial fishing industries.
 The study area obtains its identity from these industries and from agricultural and forestry practices in the catchments as well as significant areas of national parks and reserves in the upper catchments and on the coastal foreshores.
 A diversity of habitats have evolved for a wide variety of plants and animals including a number of protected flora and fauna species such as estuarine vegetation (mangrove, saltmarsh and seagrass), shorebirds, raptors and fish species.

 Stage 1 - Scoping study – involves collation of existing information, community and stakeholder engagement, and scoping of technical studies to fill key information gaps.
-Indicative timeline: July 2018 – October 2019.
+Indicative timeline: Complete, report available for download below.

 Stage 4 - Finalise, exhibit, certify and adopt the CMP – involves the preparation of a Draft CMP for agency review and public exhibition, the identification of funding and final mechanisms to implement the CMP, compiling and addressing submissions from agencies and the community and finalisation of the CMP document for certification.
-Indicative timeline: January 2020 onwards.
+Indicative timeline: November 2020 - March 2021.

-Stage 5 - Implementation, monitoring and reporting – involves the implementation of management actions from the certified CMP by NSC and involved agencies as well as the monitoring and reporting of CMP progress.
-Indicative timeline: Ongoing from mid 2020.
+Stage 5 - Implementation, monitoring and reporting – involves the implementation of management actions from the certified CMP by NVC and involved agencies as well as the monitoring and reporting of CMP progress.
+Indicative timeline: Ongoing from mid 2021.

-Further information on the process, including technical resources related to the implementation of these stages can be found on the OEH website here: https://www.environment.nsw.gov.au/topics/water/coasts/coastal-management/manual
+Further information on the process, including technical resources related to the implementation of these stages can be found on the DPIE website here: https://www.environment.nsw.gov.au/topics/water/coasts/coastal-management/manual

 Related Information and Documentation: